SichangHe/prev_DKU_signature_work/proposal/objectives.md

 The web forum needs to be user-friendly.

-Not all academic users are internet enthusiasts, they need and intuitive user experience.
+Not all academic users are internet enthusiasts, they need an intuitive user experience.
 The server should prioritize the focus on academic discussions, and help the users to stay in a positive mood during their activities.
 To help with users experience,